caia-techblr/java-examples/Notes/Lab-Experiments/Lab-5/README.md

 > Draw class diagram for the above (online tool like draw.io or smartdraw/plantuml)

-* Plantuml code, put this code in https://www.plantuml.com/ or https://www.planttext.com/
+* Plantuml code, put this code in https://www.plantuml.com/ or https://www.planttext.com/ to generate class diagram

 ```
 @startuml